 It’s not uncommon for change projects to lead to errors that call for you to put out fires and implement a whole new set of change projects.
 These unintended errors are caused by a lack of Change Intelligence.
 They’re both the worst nightmare and the most common risk involved in change projects.
 Anything can go wrong, from lost data to broken automations, and even lost revenue.
 They also make user adoption much more difficult.

-Change Intelligence tools like Sonar give you insight into the impact of change before you make it.
+Change management tools like Sonar give you insight into the impact of change before you make it.
 By being able to see the dependencies of your data within Salesforce, you can avoid the potential landmines that come with making change.

 How can you effectively implement change management?